knjk04/Bookshelf/CONTRIBUTING.md

-Thank you for wanting to contribute! :)
+Thank you for wanting to contribute! :smiley:

-If you're wanting to contribute:
+Before contributing:
 - please inform us of the change you want to make before doing it.
 This way, we can ensure that people aren't working on the same thing (we'll assign the task to you if it hasn't already been assigned).
 - please create a new branch for your changes and submit a pull request.